isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 Parents may refer to [https://moe.gov.sg](https://moe.gov.sg/) for information on Primary One Registration Exercise.

-8. Please click here to proceed to the Parent Volunteer Application Form [Parent Volunteer Application Form](https://go.gov.sg/rulang2026pvregistration)
+8. Please click here to proceed to the [Parent Volunteer Application Form](https://go.gov.sg/rulang2026pvregistration)